12/05 New

 Gray said he worked to get a similar bill through the Legislature last year

 after Mesa police conducted a large prostitution sting.
-That bill never left the
+That bill never left

-enforce the stricter law.
-Gray said there would be initial higher costs to
+to enforce the stricter law.
+Gray said there would be initial higher costs

-results.
+had mixed results.

 Jimmy Hays, an assistant city attorney, said it’s unclear how successful the

 Phoenix program works and whether it saves taxpayer money.
-He said nearly 75
+He said nearly

-many prostitutes never finish it, he said.
+However, many prostitutes never finish it, he said.
 For customers of prostitutes,

 however, the program is nearly 100 percent effective.
 (Dave notes -I bet many